dev-andi/xfce-blur-effects/README.md

 -xfwm-effects-install.sh

-2) open a terminal window, "cd" to the file path of the install folder you just unarchived:
+2) open a terminal window, "cd" to the file path of the install folder you just unarchived and type:

-cd /home/user/Downloads/xfwm-effects-install-1.3

-the above is just an example; your "user" is different!

-and type:

 sudo bash xfwm-effects-install.sh
 or
 sudo ./xfwm-effects-install.sh

+If it doesn't work, then type the below command before bash execution:

+chmod +x xfwm-effects-install.sh

 then enter your password if prompted.